-Solar energy is still a fairly new industry in Missouri and consumers need to protect themselves just like with any other big ticket purchase.
+Solar energy is still a fairly new industry and consumers need to protect themselves just like with any other big ticket purchase.

 1. Start with asking for references.
 Not just one, but three.
 And those should ideally come from businesses with systems that have been chugging out electricity for at least a year.
 Sometimes it takes that long to figure out your system doesn’t work.
-Ask the company how long they have been in business and how many installations they have done.
+Ask the solar company how long they have been in business and how many installations they have done.
 It doesn’t hurt to make sure whether they are the experts in their field or not.

 2. Check out the company website.
 Is it overly simplistic, or is it non-existent?
 Probably not a good sign.
 Search for the owner’s name on Missouri Case.net, a handy dandy search feature to see if they have been paying their parking tickets – or worse.
 Missouri’s Attorney General keeps tabs on consumer complaints, and Missouri’s solar industry has a trade association: Missouri Solar Energy Industries Association (MOSEIA).
 Look at their list of installer members.